SamuelEarl/fanny-pack-ui/src/routes/components/calculator/+page.svelte.md

 You can use the `<Calculator>` component along with an input field and show/hide the calculator with a button.

 After a user calculates the total (by pressing the `=` button), the `Insert` button is enabled.
 The user can then press that button to insert the total from the calculator into the input field.

+If part of the calculator is hidden when it appears in the UI, the screen will scroll up to show the entire calculator.
+Try scrolling the screen to a point where the input field and button are just above the bottom of the viewport.
+Now click the calculator button to show the calculator and see what happens.

 <div class="calc-group">
   <div class="input-btn-group">